Small Business Taxes & ManagementTM--Copyright 2026, A/N Group, Inc.

-There are a number of items that are includable in income where there's no specific place on the tax return.
-These items are generally reported on Line 21 of Form 1040.
-Keep in mind that many of these items require special treatment.
-For example, cancellation of debt income may be nontaxable or partially taxable.
+There are a number of items that are includable in income that are reportable on Schedule 1, Part 1.
+Some may be reported on other forms and carried to Schedule 1.
+We've listed the items below to allow you to make sure you've included all miscellaneous items of taxable income.
+Many of these items require special treatment.
+For example, cancellation of debt income may be taxable, nontaxable or partially taxable.
 Business related items are generally excluded in the list below and may get different treatment.
 For example, a rebate on the purchase of a car is nontaxable to an individual, but a business must reduce it's cost basis in the vehicle by the amount of the rebate.
-Finally, the list below includes the most commonly encountered.
+Finally, the list below includes the most commonly encountered items.

 ___ Prizes and awards (there are some limited exceptions)